-CV R Description Range Setting
+CV R Description Setting

 30 - Decoder Error Information

 bit 1 Motor Short 0,1 0

 If set short between motor and track

 bit 2 Front Headlight Short 0,1 0

 If set the front headlight is shorted

 bit 3 Rear Headlight Short 0,1 0

 If set the rear headlight is shorted

-60 - Decoder Configuration, byte 2:
+60 - Deco der Configuration, byte 2:

 Simila byte: ar to CV 29, but other properties are set with this

 bit 1 Back EMF Control 0,1 1

 If set back emf control is active

 bit 2 Decoder Control Active 0,1 1

 If set CV30 contains decoder error

 bit 3 Brake momentum on DC operation.
 0,1 0

 This setting is only active with conventional DC operation disabled.
-(CV 29, bit 3 = 0) This setting can be used to achieve prototypical braking at red signal indications.
+(CV 29, bit $3 = 0$) This setting can be used to achieve prototypical braking at red signal indications.

 0 locomotive proceeds with track voltage dependent speed inside the conventional section.

 1 locomotive brakes in the conventional section with pre set brake momentum.

 bits 4-8 not used

 67 - Value es for user defined speed curve: 0-63 0

-to 81 These registers are used for a user defined speed curve.
-The factory setting for these registers is 0.
-If you are trying to use this speed curve unmodified, your locomotive will not move!
+to 81 The fa registers are used for a user defined speed curve. actory setting for these registers is 0.
+If you are trying this speed curve unmodified, your locomotive will ove!

-The value in each register determines the velocity of the locomotive for each assigned speed step:
+alue in each register determines the velocity of the outvoir of the state of the st

 in CV e 14 speed step mode, speed step 1 is using the value 67, speed step 2 the value in CV 68, speed step 3 lue in CV 69, etc.

 in CV value e 28 speed step mode, speed step 1 is using the value 67, speed step 3 the value in CV 68, speed step 5 the in CV 69, etc. The intermediate speed steps are ated by the decoder.